thelfer/MFrontGenericInterfaceSupport/docs/web/error_handling.md

 - an `std::unique_ptr` or an `std::shared_ptr` object holding if those results are stored on the heap.
 In this case, the failure of the function is indicated by the fact that the underlying pointer is null.
+- a class to which an `InvalidValue` object is implicitly convertible.

 > ** Note **
 >